TheVisualHub/MembraneFoundry/LipidForge/README.md

 # 🧬 Welcome to the **Lipid Forge**

-## 🎞️ Watch the video illustration of a multi-lipid system with the embedded visual receptor rhodopsin
+## 🎞️ Click to Watch this illustration of a multi-lipid system with the visual receptor rhodopsin
 [![Watch the video](https://img.youtube.com/vi/_8Gq76UBun4/maxresdefault.jpg)](https://www.youtube.com/watch?v=_8Gq76UBun4)

 ## 🔨 Forge Your Own Membranes